"Like they said, we want each other, it’s fun, it’s been a while,

 I nodded gingerly.
 “It feels too much sometimes.”
 I admitted, a momentary weakness I trusted them not to judge.

-“Are you okay, want me to get you something?”
+“Want me to get you something?”

 At that, I shook my head.
 “I’m fine.
 This is better.”